Will11521/portfolio/README.md

 # Williamjeet Singh - Portfolio

-Cinematic 3D portfolio site powered by Vite + React, Motion, and a custom "Nerve" AI assistant trained on my resume and project data.
+Portfolio site powered by Vite + React, Motion, and a custom "Nerve" AI assistant trained on my resume and project data.

 ## Local development